Chuong06101997/Customer-Churn-Prediction/readme.md

 ## Executive Summary

 Most churn projects stop at "who will leave."
-This one goes further: **is it actually worth spending money to keep them?**
+This project extends churn prediction by adding a profit optimization framework **is it actually worth spending money to keep them?**

 Built a Logistic Regression churn model, then layered a profit framework on top — combining churn probability with customer value to decide which customers justify retention spend.